TKomericki/Rhetos-wiki/Configuration-management.md

 ## Configuring application from code

-ContainerBuilder extensions, ConfigurationBuilder, IConfigurationProvider, ...

 `Host.CreateRhetosContainer` and `RhetosRuntime.BuildConfiguration` methods allow extending
 and overriding application configuration by using `IConfigurationBuilder` instance.

-* `IConfigurationBuilder` provides extension methods to add custom configuration settings, such as `AddKeyValue`, `AddOptions` and `AddJsonFile`.
+* Use `IConfigurationBuilder` extension methods (such as `AddKeyValue`, `AddOptions` and `AddJsonFile`) to add or override configuration settings.
-* Runtime features of the application can access the configuration directly by requesting `IConfiguration` instance from dependency injection, but it is preferred instead to use registered options class (see the "Common options classes" in different sections above), or register additional custom options classes.
+* Runtime features of the application can access the configuration directly by requesting `IConfiguration` instance from dependency injection, but it is preferred to use registered options classes instead (see the "Common options classes" in different sections above), or register additional custom options classes.

+Rhetos configuration can be extended with **custom options classes**:

+* Register new options class to DI when building DI container with `ContainerBuilder` available at `Host.CreateRhetosContainer`, `RhetosRuntime.BuildContainer` or `RhetosTestContainer.InitializeSession`.
+  For example MyCustomOptions should be registered with the following code:
+  `builder.Register(context => context.Resolve<IConfiguration>().GetOptions<MyCustomOptions>()).SingleInstance();`
+* You may use `OptionsAttribute` to add default configuration path that will be applied in GetOptions and AddOptions methods.